 There comes a point in a lot of peoples’ lives when they want to simplify things and move into a smaller home.
 It’s a big step to take and can sometimes be a confusing or difficult time once the decision is made.

-In the next few articles, we’ll take a look at some of the things to consider when downsizing including what some of your choices are, whether it’s a mobile home, smaller house, condo, or care home, the pros and cons of each, whether or not you might need a storage unit or what to do if you want to get rid of one.
+Here we’ll take a look at some of the things to consider when downsizing.
+Including what some of your choices are; whether it’s a mobile home, smaller house, condo, or care home.
+The pros and cons of each, and whether or not you might need a storage unit or what to do if you want to get rid of one.

-To start downsizing, one of the first things you’ll need to do is declutter and get rid of some of the things you’ll no longer need once you move to your new, smaller home.
+To start downsizing, one of the first things you’ll need to do is declutter.
+To get rid of some of the things you’ll no longer need once you move to your new smaller home.
 First, you’ll have to decide how important each item is and whether or not you can live without it.
 Once that’s done, you can move on to the next steps.